PScoriae/imyour_joy/README.md

 If you choose to deploy this bot using Docker, that's all the setup that's needed!

-I've provided a `docker.sh` script that's designed to Dockerize the bot and deploy it to a private Docker registry (see [Running the Bot Through Docker](#running-the-bot-through-docker)

 However, if you wish to run the bot outside of Docker, see [Running the Bot Outside of Docker](#running-the-bot-outside-of-docker)

 ## Deployment

-These instructions and the included script are meant for \*nix based systems.
+These instructions and the included `npm run` scripts are meant for \*nix based systems.
 However, the deployment process can be replicated on Windows systems provided you understand the intents behind these actions and adjust them accordingly.

-### Deploying Slash Commands

-Like how the official [Discord.js Guide](https://discordjs.guide/interactions/registering-slash-commands.html#guild-commands) explains,

-- `deploy-commands-global.js` updates your bot's commands across all the guilds it's in.
-However, it may take up to 1 hour for it to fan out all its commands.

-- `deploy-commands.js` instantly updates your bot's commands only to the guild specified in `config.json`.

-Here's how to run them:

-1. Ensure all dependencies are installed beforehand.

-        $ npm install

-2. Run the appropriate deploy-command script from the `deploy_commands` directory of the project.

-        $ node deploy-commands-global.js

 ### Running the Bot Outside of Docker